bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-5.md

 ## In between data and maps are people.
-* Data can never become a map all by itself.
-In between data and maps are people!
+* Data can never become a map all by themselves.
-* For even the simplest data set, there are hundreds of different methods and techniques for possible visual representation.
+* Any given data set could produce many different maps.

 ![](https://i.imgur.com/LezjKov.png)

-* **Cartographers** make data visualization decisions that affect the appearance of the map.
-Mapmakers have power over how we see data.
+* **Cartographers** have power over how we see data.
-* One dataset can produce two (or more!) completely different maps.
+* It's important to look at the data behind the mapp; how did the cartographer analyze and (mis)represent the data?
+* What kind of arguments do each of these maps make?
+What do you, as the mapreader, take away from each map?

 ![reference link](https://fedora.digitalcommonwealth.org/fedora/objects/commonwealth:3x8177423/datastreams/access800/content)
 **"Plenty of free wi-fi is keeping Boston connected!"
 [Map](https://collections.leventhalmap.org/search/commonwealth:3x817734d) by Daniel Huffman, 2020.**

 ![](https://fedora.digitalcommonwealth.org/fedora/objects/commonwealth:s4657c413/datastreams/access800/content)
 **"Disconnected : Boston's free wi-fi leaves many in the dark" [Map](https://collections.leventhalmap.org/search/commonwealth:3x817744n) by Daniel Huffman, 2020.**

-* This makes it important to look at the data set behind the map, to see how the cartographer might have analyzed and visually (mis)represented the data.
-* Questions for thought: What kind of arguments do each of these maps make?
-What do you, as the mapreader, take away from each map?

 <hideable title = "More reading on a cartographer's choices">